The Difference Between Class A and Class B Buildings

 • Staffed lobbies, security buildings and management buildings

-• The presence of other ideal tenants in the building
+• The presence of high-quality tenants within the building

 What Are Class B Buildings?

 As you might expect, Class B buildings are a tier below Class A, and the amenities and values you’ll find in these buildings reflect that.
-These facilities may have been Class A buildings in the past, but their features are a little out of date or the quality of their location has declined.
-Basically, Class B buildings are beyond a minimum, no-frills space, but they’re not quite at the same caliber of a Class A Building.
+These facilities may have been Class A buildings in the past, but their features are now dated or the quality of their location has declined.
+Basically, Class B buildings are beyond a minimum, no-frills space, but they’re not quite at the same caliber as a Class A building.

 Other CRE Building Considerations

 Buildings can also be Class C and have other important factors to consider.
-Class C buildings are usually minimum viable, so don’t expect things like premium finishes, parking garages or more than four stories.
-That being said, buildings in lower classes can be more affordable and therefore a good investment.
-The right commercial real estate software can help you organize and manage all data for existing and potential properties, so factor this into your building considerations as well.
+Class C buildings are generally considered to be basic.
+You should not expect premium finishes, parking garages or more than four stories.
+That being said, buildings in lower classes are generally more common.
+As a result, they can be more affordable and this means that Class C buildings, while not spectacular, are just as likely to provide for a good ROI (return on investment).

-If you’re interested in seeing how Quarem can help you organize, view and automate data for your properties and buildings, request a quote today.
+If you’re interested in seeing how Quarem can help you organize, view and automate data for your commercial properties and buildings, we invite you to try our demo today.

 You Might Also Like: